arjun1223/FaceLock/README.md

 FaceLock is a macOS 14+ portfolio/research project that detects and recognizes a face locally, checks basic liveness and eye attention, and then attempts to fill the real macOS password with Accessibility-approved HID-style events.
 Camera frames, recognition, encryption, and matching stay on the Mac.
 The app contains no runtime networking, analytics, telemetry, advertising, accounts, or cloud sync.

 > [!CAUTION]
 > FaceLock is **not Apple Face ID** and is not part of macOS's trusted authentication path.
 Third-party apps cannot replace or intercept `loginwindow` without unsupported system modifications, which FaceLock does not make.
 The autofill mechanism is experimental, can stop working after a macOS update, and is not a production security control.
-Use a disposable test account—not your primary Mac account.

 ## Download